-7.7 Reigate Villas, Yattendon Road - A pair of semi-detached late Victorian houses, brick built under clay-tiled roof, gable-fronted with angular bay, situated close to the old Didcot Newbury and Southampton (DNSR) railway line.
-Originally built to house workers from the Hermitage Brickworks but occupied for many years by the Deacon and Stroud families, the external appearance and boundary walls remain little changed.
+7.7 Reigate Villas, Yattendon Road - Of architectural interest, this pair of semi-detached late Victorian houses are illustrative of 'company housing' providing accommodation for important managerial staff.
+They are brick built under a clay-tiled roof, gable-fronted with an angular bay, situated close to the old Didcot Newbury and Southampton (DNSR) railway line.
+They were originally built to house workers from the Hermitage Brickworks but occupied for many years by the Deacon and Stroud families.
+The external appearance and boundary walls remain little changed.